fewieden/MMM-Modal/DEVELOPER.md

     |-templates
       |-AnotherTemplate.njk
 ```
-Than the template path would look the following:
+Than the template path would look the following way:
 ```javascript
 {
     template: 'ModalTemplate.njk',